Gustav Holst: The Planets

-Brace yourselves everyone we’re going on a long musical trip around outer space, as this blog is on the ever-popular orchestral suite The Planets by Gustav Holst (1874-1934).
-A little bit of background before we get to the music itself – The Planets is a seven-movement orchestral suite, which sees each movement being named after a planet in the solar system and also its astrological character (defined by Holst himself).
+The Planets is a seven-movement orchestral suits composed by English composer, Gustav Holst (1874-1934).
 The suite was written between 1914 and 1916, with it still, even after 100 years, being one of the most recorded and well-loved orchestral works (especially within Holst repertoire).
-This reception is rather interesting as Holst himself never deemed the work to work, nor did he think its popularity was quite justified.
+This reception is rather interesting as Holst himself never deemed the work to hold much worth, nor did he think its popularity was quite justified.
 Saying this though he was said to have a soft spot for his favourite movement, Saturn.

 I. Mars – The Bringer of War

-Mars is the first movement of the suite and it is one mighty strong piece of music!
-The music is actually relatively simple, but the way that Holst manipulates, orchestrates and colours the theme make this movement incredibly exciting.
+Mars is the first movement of the suite, and it is known for its power and strength.
+The music is relatively simple, but the way that Holst manipulates, orchestrates and colours the themes make this movement incredibly exciting.
 Perhaps the best example of this is actually at the beginning of the piece, where we hear the repeating ostinato rhythm from the strings – which drives and dominates this whole movement.
 The strings play col legno which means that the players play with the wood of their bow, not the hair.
 This creates a percussive sound, which is very exciting and keeps with the theme of this movement representing war.
 It’s techniques like these that make this music sound space-age and very modern for its time.
-So while the strings play this driving ostinato theme, the winds and brass play an equal-balanced motif.
-They play a fifth interval, then drop a semitone, which is repeated throughout this section.
-You may be wondering why this movement always feels a little on edge, well it may be due to the time signature that this movement is in.
-Naturally as humans we feel comfortable with 4/4 or common time, however, this movement is in 5/4 which keeps us leaning forward wondering where the next section will lead us.

 As Holst has not used lots of different themes, more he has stretched and varied a small selection, the excitement from this piece comes from short bursts of sound, which are usually initiated by the brass.
 These bursts also give an insight into the military feel as you can often hear fanfares from the brass section.
 This movement was written in 1914, which does make you wonder whether this movement is a somewhat musical premonition of the war that was soon about to break out (WW1).
 Perhaps not, but it does however encapsulate the tormenting and thunderous feelings of war and the devastating consequences.
-Throughout this whole movement the constant always comes back to the first ostinato that was heard, this creates some stability (albeit quite terrifying stability!).
-The frantic scramble at the end of the movement leads up to the massive stabs at the end, which bring the whole orchestra together to create an exciting, yet terrifying end to this movement.
+Throughout this whole movement, the music usually comes back to the first ostinato that was heard, this creates some stability.
+The frantic scramble at the end of the movement leads up to the massive stabs at the end, which bring the whole orchestra together to create an exciting and powerful end to this movement.